4elta/recon/documentation/architecture.md

 * `hostname`: this holds the host's DNS name, or its IP address
 * `scheme`: this is either `http` or `https`

-Theoretically, it's also possible to insert (small) Python code inside braces (`{...}`), which is interpreted before the command is scheduled.

 ## analysis

 The analysis component (i.e. `analyze.py`) provides functionality to analyze and summarize results of specific tools.